mimagiera/terator/README.md

 `.\osmosis-0.48.3\bin\osmosis --read-pbf .\malopolskie-latest.osm.pbf --bounding-box top=50.0768 left=19.8861
 bottom=50.0522 right=19.9365 completeWays=yes --write-pbf krk_min.osm.pbf`

+## How to develop
+### Prerequisites
+* Java 17
+* Gradle
+## Run from commandline

 To run whole generator with optimization: run class `ApplicationWithOptimization`.
+It may take two positional
+arguments: number of generations to execute with the same set of parameters (default 1) and number of concurrent threads in which A* algorithm is executed for start and end point to find exact routes between them (default 1).

+To run
-To run application with comparing data to single days with parameters from [src/main/resources/var.tsv](src/main/resources/var.tsv) run class `ApplicationWithCheckingDays`.
+application with comparing
+data to single days with parameters from [src/main/resources/var.tsv](src/main/resources/var.tsv) run class `ApplicationWithCheckingDays`.
+It may take argument with number of starting day with which results are compared to.

+### Run from jar

 To build single jar file run gradle task `shadowJar`.
 Its main class (`ApplicationWithOptimization` or `ApplicationWithCheckingDays`) can be specified in [build.gradle](build.gradle) file in: